Parents with Mental Health Problems

 4. Protection and Action to be Taken

-It is essential that staff working in adult mental health services and Children's social care work together collaboratively with a 'whole family' ethos to ensure the safety of the child and management of the adult's mental health.Joint work will include mental health and social work professionals providing and sharing all information with regard to:
+It is essential that staff working in adult mental health services and Children's social care work together collaboratively to ensure the safety of the child and management of the adult's mental health.Joint work will include mental health workers providing all information with regard to:

 - Treatment plans;